Curve Sketching

 Polynomials

-You should know how to sketch some polynomials including Quadratics (see Quadratics or Completing the Square), Cubics (click here to see Cubic Sketching) and some Quartics (see above).
-Note that the shapes of the basic polynomials are as follows but they can each have central stationary points accordingly:
+You should know how to sketch some polynomials including quadratics (see Quadratics or Completing the Square), cubics (click here to see Cubics) and some quartics (see above).
+Note that the shapes of the basic polynomials are as follows:

 Trigonometric Functions